Choose the Right Service

 If you become unwell or are injured, there are a number of NHS services available to you to provide the best health care for your needs.
 Choosing the right NHS service will help get you the best advice quickest and reduces pressure on A&E and GP services, freeing them up to help those who need it most.

 Self Care - self-care is perfect if your condition is something you will be able to treat at home, such as coughs, colds and common childhood illnesses (link to child health booklet).
 For advice on what to do and what to take, speak to your pharmacist or call the NHS 111 service on 111.
-You will also find a wealth of information on conditions and treatments on the NHS Choices website, including advice for a wide range of ailments and illnesses.
+You will also find a wealth of information on conditions and treatments on the NHS website, including advice for a wide range of ailments and illnesses.
 Visit: www.nhs.uk

 Your GP - you can get a range of health advice by appointment from your local GP Surgery during their opening hours (excluding bank holidays).
 Make sure that you are registered with a GP so you can receive NHS health care and support services.
 Please check your GP surgery website for opening hours.
-Find your local GP surgery on NHS Choices
+Find your local GP surgery on the NHS website

 NHS 111 - If you have an illness or injury and need advice or treatment in the evening or at a weekend and it is not life-threatening, call 111 for free.
 NHS111 is available 24 hours a day, 365 days a year – all calls from landlines and mobiles are free.